 Noah's Ark Bib

-Handcrafted of flannel and terry cloth with a snap closure, this bib is soft and absorbent, and sports a cheerful Noah’s Ark motif.
+Handcrafted of flannel with a snap closure, this bib is soft and absorbent, and sports a cheerful Noah’s Ark motif.
 Machine wash; tumble dry.

 Noah's Ark Soft Playset